gtalon00/National-Parks-Info-App/README.md

 ```

 ## Change Log
- Was not able to get the loading screen funtional in time.
+ Was able to get the loading screen funtional in time, but was not able to attach it to the webpage